 Research InterestsMy research focuses on computer security and privacy with an emphasis on usable security and human centered computing.
-A large body of my research has focused on privacy in the context of 'IoT' and ubiquitous computing (where computers are 'everywhere' and not always accompanied by a display or keyboard), as well as social networks.
+A large body of my research has focused on privacy in the context of the Internet of Things ('IoT') and ubiquitous computing (where computers are 'everywhere' and not always accompanied by a display or keyboard), as well as social networks.

-Visit the Privacy Lab's homepage for more information about our research
+Visit the Privacy Lab's homepage for more information about our group's research.

 I-230: Analytical Foundations of Security: Fall 2012, Fall 2015

 INFO-I/CSCI-B 430: Security For Networked Systems: Fall 2017, Fall 2018, Fall 2019, Fall 2020, Fall 2021, Fall 2022

 INFO-I/CSCI-B 433: Systems & Protocol Security & Information Assurance: Spring 2017, Spring 2018

 Sabid Bin Habib